-9 corporate heavyweights representing $3T in market capitalization, including bp ventures, Berkshire Hathaway Energy, FedEx, Microsoft, and Wells Fargo, along with 9 investor partners with $2B of assets in management sign on to help commercialize and scale an inaugural cohort of almost 50 climate innovation startups
+Nine corporate heavyweights representing $3T in market capitalization, including FedEx, Microsoft, and Wells Fargo, along with 9 investor partners, including India-based Social Alpha, with $2B of assets in management sign on to help commercialize and scale an inaugural cohort of almost 50 climate innovation startups.

-BOULDER, Colo., Nov.
-30, 2020 /PRNewswire/ -- Today Third Derivative (D3) unveiled its inaugural cohort of almost 50 climate innovation startups, selected from more than 600 applicants across 60+ countries and spanning sectors including electricity, transportation, buildings, industry, energy access, food and agriculture, and financial and business model innovation.
-They are known as "Cohort 417"—named for this year's peak atmospheric carbon dioxide concentration of 417.1 ppm recorded in May.
+NEW DELHI, Dec.
+1, 2020 /PRNewswire/ -- Today, Third Derivative (D3), a joint venture of Rocky Mountain Institute (RMI) and New Energy Nexus, unveiled its inaugural cohort of almost 50 climate innovation startups, selected from more than 600 applicants across 60+ countries and spanning sectors including electricity, transportation, buildings, industry, energy access, food and agriculture, and financial and business model innovation.
+They are known as 'Cohort 417'- named for this year's peak atmospheric carbon dioxide concentration of 417.1 ppm recorded in May.

 A joint venture of Rocky Mountain Institute (RMI) and New Energy Nexus, D3 combines a next-generation accelerator, committed venture capital, a curated ecosystem of global corporations, and unparalleled market, regulatory, and policy insights.
 D3's partner investor funds have $2 billion of assets in management, and its corporate partners have a combined market capitalization exceeding $3 trillion.